-Your website’s performance or speed is one of the factors that decides your ranking in search engines.
+Your website’s performance or speed is one of the factors that decides your ranking in search engines, and a CDN plays a vital role here.
 Website that loads quickly also improves user experience and helps build loyal readership.

 Improved site speed is also a good SEO practice.
 Google as well as Yahoo! suggest in their Performance Best Practices that serving static content from a cookieless domain or using a Content Delivery Network (CDN) helps.
 This reduces total size of the requests made for a page.
 In this article, I will explain you how to you implement this in 30 minutes flat.